Milkywire/interview-assignment/README.md

 Create a web site, the user should be able to

 - see all posts
-- open a post in a modal by clicking the post
-- go to the next post in full screen mode
 - update a post
 - delete a post
+- open a post in a modal by clicking the post
+- go to the next and previous post in modal mode
+- delete and update a post in modal mode

 If you feel you have the time, you can also add support for the user to create a new post by uploading a new image to the API.